Why We Love It

 While professional poker players work independently in the field, several choose to supplement their poker winnings with a full-time or part-time day job.
 Many find employment as a poker dealer, dealing cards to other players at a table game in a casino.
 Dealers also get to travel to live tournaments and deal at more prestigious engagements.
 Another alternative is working as part of a casino’s permanent staff, like a floor manager, writer or host.

-Can I Become a Professional Poker Player?
+How To Become a Professional Poker Player

 Professional Poker Player Salary Data